Brandon-JP-Lambert/Personalized-Content-for-Second-Grade/README.md

 # Personalized-Content-for-Second-Grade

 Welcome to this GitHub repository!
 We've created a collection of prompts designed to help second grade teachers produce personalized content for learners using generative AI tools like ChatGPT.
-This repo is text-based and does not contain code.

 ## Features